liamjbennett/blog/content/posts/2013-12-11-profiles-roles-stacks-and-clouds.md

          }
      }

-This does use the node declarations rather than the ENC but it can allow us to scale out small indeependant infrastucture quickly.
+This does use the node declarations rather than the ENC but it can allow us to scale out small independent infrastructure quickly.

 ###Cloud
-Puppet also is now moving beyound the server to network swtiches and embedded hardware.
+Puppet also is now moving beyond the server to network switches and embedded hardware.
 Can we also extend out thinking beyond the 3-tier web stack?
 Can we use puppet to manage independent regions or independent clouds?
 I would like to see something like the following ...

     define cloud::region(
       $stack